 Dear Parents/Guardians of Sophomores,

-A number of sophomores took the PSAT exam in October and beginning Monday, December 12th students will be able to access scores electronically, via The College Board website.
-For your reference, I have attached a PSAT/NMSQT sample score report as well as a link to The College Board’s Understanding Your PSAT Scores website as helpful tools for understanding the scores.
+A number of sophomores took the PSAT exam in October and in early January students will be able to access scores electronically, via The College Board website.
+Students will be notified by email when scores are available (on or about January 7th).
+For your reference, I have attached a PSAT/NMSQT sample score report as well as an interpretive guide as helpful tools for understanding the scores.
 You can also get additional information from the College Board’s website at www.collegeboard.org.

 The Newton South Guidance Department is committed to providing appropriate advice and personal support regarding college admission testing and eventual post-secondary planning.
 We hope to stand as a united front with parents/guardians to help students reduce unnecessary pressure related to the PSAT and other similar events and activities.

 If you have any questions, please contact your son/daughter’s school counselor.

 Dan Rubin/Kathleen Sabet

 Director of Guidance & Counseling/College & Career Center Counselor